 “Private property may be taken or damaged for public use only when just compensation . . . has first been paid to . . . the owner.”

 These clauses apply to the taking of both tangible and intangible property rights, such as contracts.
 See Cincinnati v.
 Louis & Nash R.R.
 Co., 223 U.S. 390, 400 (1912); City of Glendale v.
-Superior Court, 18 Cal.App.4th 1768, 1780 (1993).
-The Commission has damaged the property of California residents purchasing direct access energy and the direct access providers who buy and sale the energy.
+Superior Court(1993) 18 Cal.App.4th 1768, 1780 .

 California residents who purchased direct access power have lost their property without any compensation.
-The reasonable compensation to which they should be entitled is the difference between the cost of energy from the regulated utilities and the cost of energy from direct access contracts, together with the cost of any infrastructure related to direct access and initial contract costs which would have been amortized.
+The reasonable compensation to which they should be entitled is the difference between the cost of energy purchased from the State of California and delivered by the regulated utilities and the cost of energy from direct access contracts, together with the cost of any infrastructure related to direct access and initial contract costs which would have been amortized.
 Since there has been no attempt to calculate and no offer to pay this loss, the Commission’s Order violates the “takings” clause.

-The direct access energy providers have also lost their property without any compensation.
-First, under the Order, the post-July 1 contracts are suspended so there is a question whether the providers are entitled to retain the proceeds for power sold pursuant to post-July 1 contracts.
-Second, the providers are now deprived of the prospective revenues they would have received on the post-July 1 contracts.
-Third, all pre-July 1 contracts will now be terminated after their initial term and the providers will lose the future revenues from those contracts.
-Finally, the providers will lose the value of the infrastructure related to direct access, as well as all other direct access start-up costs.
+The direct access ESPs have also lost their property without any compensation.
+First, under the Order, the post-July 1 contracts are suspended so there is a question whether the ESPs are entitled to retain the proceeds for power sold pursuant to post-July 1 contracts.
+Second, the ESPs are now deprived of the prospective revenues they would have received on the post-July 1 contracts.
+Third, all pre-July 1 contracts will now be terminated after their initial term and the ESPs will lose the future revenues from those contracts.
+Finally, the ESPs will lose the value of the infrastructure related to direct access, as well as all other direct access start-up costs.
 Since there has been no attempt to calculate and no offer pay this loss, the Commission’s Order violates the “takings” clause.

 The Commission Violated Petitioners’ Substantive and Procedural Due Process Rights